-Inspired by Ms. Martha herself, I found these darling Valentine Cones on the Martha Steward website while surfing Google for something else.
-When I saw it, I said, “I can make that!”…so I did.
+I found these darling Valentine Cones on the Martha Steward website while surfing Google for something else.
+When I saw these, I said, “I can make that!”…so I did.
 Very easy and you can make it too!!
-These candy cones would make any teacher happy.
+These candy cones will make any teacher happy.
 They can also be filled with gifts other than candy.
-I plan on giving them to Brody’s preschool teachers, and one to my massage therapist, and to the ladies that work with my husband.

 DIY Valentine’s Day Candy Cones

 - decorative cardstock (I used two-sided paper, but you don’t have to)

 - bone folder or scorer (anything that will help you make a soft fold)

 - gift tag (save scraps for your tags)

 - hole punch

 - writing pen and a stamp if you have one

 How to make candy cones: or treat holders

 - First, go here to print out the cone pattern. (you may have to search for them if so, it’s called Carnation Cones)